VSamokhin/softlab-utilities/README.md

 1. The source data is saved to Redis hash and set as strings, for binary arrays or BLOBs it is thus converted into Base64 strings.
-2. The main issue the aforementioned mapping aims to solve is how to transform a table where every row shares the same set of fields to Redis hashes and/or sets where every field in the hash must be unique, namely must have a unique name.
+2. The main issue the aforementioned mapping aims to solve is how to transform a table where every row shares the same set of fields to Redis hashes and/or sets where every key of any structure and every field in the same hash must be unique, namely must have a unique name.
 3. Every source dataset table is processed row-by-row, accordingly the `hashws` and `sets` section of the mapping defines what comes to Redis in the context of a single source row.